Health Sciences Elective Courses:

 HLSC 115 - MEDICAL TERMINOLOGY (3 units) Total of 54 hours lecture : Medical terminology with the prime objective of understanding the language of medicine, analyzing medical terms by dividing the terms into component parts (root words, prefix, suffix, and combining form) to obtain a definition.

-Prerequisite(s) One of the following: PYSO 001- Human Physiology,
+Course Prerequisite(s) Successful completion of one the following courses: PYSO 001- Human

 CHEM 2B- General, Organic and Biochemistry II, or